dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 type = "blog"

 +++
+Special thanks to [@jenbanim](https://twitter.com/HopeCoble2) for the help and research.

 ## TL;DR:

-How a random Twitter reply led me down a minor rabbit hole, where I found what I initially thought was a _centrist pro-stimulus checks botnet_, but may also just be a subculture of centrist Boomer fans of a YouTube show of a Hollywood gossip site, desperate for stimulus money, tweeting under the hashtag #purplepower in very similar bot-like ways.
+How a random Twitter reply led me down a minor rabbit hole, where I found what I initially thought was a _centrist pro-stimulus checks botnet_, but may also just be a subculture of centrist Boomer fans of a YouTube show of a rebranded Hollywood gossip, desperate for stimulus money, tweeting under the hashtag #purplepower in very similar bot-like ways.

 ## Introduction: